Layr-Labs/eigenlayer-docs/blog/2024-02-16-eigenda-goerli.md

 tags: [goerli,eigenda]
 ---

+### Resolved [Feb 16, 2024 - 18:15 PT]

+- This incident has been resolved.

+- Additional Support: If you are still encountering issues with opting-in into EigenDA, please share via the [EigenLayer Discord](https://discord.gg/eigenlayer) #support-operators channel.

 ### Monitoring [Feb 16, 2024 - 15:30 PT]

 - **Actions:** We identified the root cause that resulted in this incident with the Churner service.
 We have successfully deployed the fixes, and are continuing to monitor the service.
 We don’t expect operators to face any further issues related to opting-in of EigenDA, and can resume normal operations on Goerli testnet.